Better therapeutic outcomes using unique brain signals

 CHIEF SCIENTIFIC OFFICER

-Hugh is a research biomedical engineer WHO holds over 30 patents.
+Hugh is a research biomedical engineer who holds over 30 patents.
 Hugh integrates the development of innovative research devices with the needs of clinicians and researchers.

 • A/Prof Wesley Thevathasan